China's ex-Foreign Minister Qin Gang was ousted after alleged affair, WSJ reports | Politics

 China's ex-Foreign Minister Qin Gang was ousted after alleged affair, WSJ reports

-Two sources told the newspaper the affair had resulted in the birth of a child in the U.S. China's foreign ministry did not immediately respond to a request from Reuters seeking comment on the WSJ report.
+Two sources told the newspaper the affair had resulted in the birth of a child in the U.S. During a regular press briefing on Tuesday, China foreign ministry spokeperson Mao Ning was asked about the article and said: "on the appointment and removal of the Chinese foreign minister, the Chinese side has released information before and I am not aware of the other information you mentioned".

 China's former Foreign Minister Qin Gang, who was ousted from his position in July, had an extramarital affair while he was ambassador to the United States, the Wall Street Journal reported on Tuesday, citing people familiar with a briefing.